Yoshua Bengio: Awards and honours

 In 2017, Bengio was named an Officer of the Order of Canada.
 The same year, he was nominated Fellow of the Royal Society of Canada and received the Marie-Victorin Quebec Prize.
 Together with Geoffrey Hinton and Yann LeCun, Bengio won the 2018 Turing Award.

-In 2020 he was elected a Fellow of the Royal Society.
-In 2022 he received the Princess of Asturias Award in the category "Scientific Research" with his peers Yann LeCun, Geoffrey Hinton and Demis Hassabis.
+In 2020, he was elected a Fellow of the Royal Society.
+In 2022, he received the Princess of Asturias Award in the category "Scientific Research" with his peers LeCun, Hinton and Demis Hassabis.
+In 2023, Bengio was appointed Knight of the Legion of Honour, France's highest order of merit.